Fyoncle/ElysiumDaysTweaks/README.md

 - New Panorama

 - New Map Icon Designs!
+(Thanks to Vixel!)

-- One New Tip For The [Tips](https://modrinth.com/mod/tips) Mod!
+- 11 More Tips With Mod Support For The [Tips](https://modrinth.com/mod/tips) Mod

 </details>

 <div align="center">

 # Credits
-Special thanks to [Shizotoaster](https://modrinth.com/user/shizotoaster), [JavaJumper](https://github.com/JumperOnJava), [VipCoder](https://github.com/VipCoder8) for their contributions while making this mod, without them, it wouldn't be possible ;)
+Special thanks to [VipCoder](https://github.com/VipCoder8) and [Shizotoaster](https://modrinth.com/user/shizotoaster) for their contributions while making this mod, without them, it wouldn't be possible :)

 Special thanks to Vixel for letting me use his pixel arts in this mod! ❤
 </div>